Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-350/Wazuh_reference.md

 **REQUIRES A GROUP**

-To install a Wazuh agent onto a host,  use the dropdown and goto "Agents" (below is already navigated):
+To install a Wazuh agent onto a host, use the dropdown and go to "Agents" (below is already navigated, might need to press "Deploy new agent" if an agent is already deployed, then follow below!):

 ![image9](https://user-images.githubusercontent.com/71083461/216200708-917f7e14-d7c1-477e-bd73-8f8392017878.png)